marousiss/employee-tracker/README.md

 N/A

-## Licence
+## License

-Please refer to the LICENCE in the repo
+Please refer to the LICENSE in the repo.